usnistgov/oscal-xproc3/README.md

 ### Organization

-`lib`, `template`, `testing`, `icons` and (hidden) `.github` folders are special; others represent projects.
+Folders outside `projects` including `lib`, `smoketest`, `project-template`, `testing`, `icons` and (hidden) `.github` folders serve the repository as a whole; specific applications are all to be found among [projects](./projects).

 [The `lib` directory](./lib) comes bare bones - it has only its readme, a configuration file and a couple of utility pipelines.
 This library is populated by the [installation script](./setup.sh), and (once the basic setup is done) by running the pipelines.

 `lib` can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - see its [readme](./lib/readme.md) for more information.

-Next to `lib`, each project is kept in its own separate folder.
+Within  [projects](./projects), each project is kept in its own separate folder.
 There, the project will have its own **readme.md**.
-While projects may rely on the shared libraries, each one is considered as its own starting point -- while a project such as `xspec` can also help to support others.
-Projects can not only 'cross-pollinate', but also call one another's logic directly as long as all resources are available.
+While projects may rely on the shared libraries, each one is considered as its own starting point.
+As projects can not only 'cross-pollinate', but also call one another's logic directly as long as all resources are available), experiment is easy - so care must be taken.

-One such project is [smoketest](./smoketest), devoted to testing the software installation both in its basic installation and fully configured and equipped.
+At the top level (not stored as a project), pipelines in [smoketest](./smoketest) are devoted to testing the software installation both in its basic installation and fully configured and equipped.

+[The `project-template` directory](./project-template) contains a blank project template.
+Copy and rename this folder for a quick start on XProc infrastructure for your project.
+It contains boilerlate documentation and logic ready for rewriting.

+(TODO: instead of hand copy/paste, XProc for this can generate a customized copy.)

 [The `testing` directory](./testing) contains tests and logic applicable to the repository or its contents, such as Schematron governing usage of XProc or other formats - XML-based code introspection.
 As this is still in development, it can be expected to change and grow.

-[The `template` directory](./template) contains a blank project template.
-Copy and rename this folder for a quick start on XProc infrastructure for your project.
-It contains boilerlate documentation and logic ready for rewriting.
+[`tutorial`](./tutorial) contains a tutorial (work in progress at time of writing) based on project walkthroughs.

+The [`xspec` directory](./xspec) contains pipeline support for XSpec, the unit testing framework for XSLT and XQyery.
+This is saved here inasmuch as it is considered intfrastructure, not a project.

 Finally, the [`icons` directory](./icons) holds SVG and Windows icon files that can be associated with scripts or file types.